SocketDotTech/socket-docs/docs/introduction.md

 ---
 id: introduction
-title: What is Socket Protocol?
+title: What is SOCKET Protocol?
 ---

 import Link from '@docusaurus/Link';